ECTS

 approach, water constraints

-- Impact of climate change in agriculture
+- Impact of climate change on agriculture

-of ecophysiology and the relationships between climate, water and plant production.
+of ecophysiology and the relationships between climate, water, and plant production.

 Coastal engineering